abhisheks008/AIML-DAA-DBMS-OOPs-and-Computer-Networks-Labs-4th-semester/Advanced AIML Lab/readme.md

-### Advanced Artificial Intelligence and Machine Learning Lab of 4th Semester of UEMK
+## :fleur_de_lis: Advanced Artificial Intelligence and Machine Learning Lab :fleur_de_lis:
-Here in this repo I will share all the assignments regarding the aforementioned lab weekly
+:large_orange_diamond: Here in this repo I will share all the assignments regarding the aforementioned lab weekly

-#### Tools Used :
+### :diamond_shape_with_a_dot_inside: Tools Used :
-- Jupyter Notebook
+:arrow_forward: Jupyter Notebook :heavy_check_mark:

 ****************************************************

+©️ Code Contributed By, :fountain_pen: Abhishek Sharma, 2021
-### abhisheks008
+### abhisheks008 :india: